b-adkins/they_are_billions.ahk/README.md

 (If you are leery of giving some software from the internet admin access, well, good for you!
 You should be leery!
 However, AutoHotKey has been out for a long time, is quite popular, and most importantly, is open-source.
 These combined mean that there has been plenty of time for people to judge the reliability and catch security issues while looking over the code.)

+ESC no longer activates the in-game menu!
+It's still there, you just have to click the button.
+Or, you can Alt-Tab out of the game and...

+## Disable the Script
-I took away your in-game menu!
-If you need it, here's how to stop the hotkey script.
-Alt-Tab to windows and right click the green H icon. _Exit_ will close the hotkey script. _Suspend Hotkeys_ will temporarily disable it, to e.g. let you change settings or use a different program while Alt-Tabbed.
+Here's how to stop the hotkey script.
+E.g. to type in Steam chat, or use other programs on your computer.

+1. Alt-Tab to windows and right click the green H icon.
+2. Click _Exit_ to close the hotkey script or _Suspend Hotkeys_ to temporarily disable it

 # Hotkey reference
 [Hotkey reference guide](hotkey_reference.md).